gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/05_publish_section.rst

 .. tip::

-  - you can connect a number slider with ``index`` if you have connected a list of surfaces with the input: ``Section Plane``
    - Rhino clipping planes are automatically imported and have to be selected in the menu below ``-Activate clipping planes-``
+   - If you hav connected one or multiple surfaces with the input: ``Section Plane``, you have to connect a number slider with ``index`` to select them.

 **Output**